jackelyny/amazon_clone/README.md

-# Full Stack Amazon clone react web application using firebase as backend and stripe for payment processing.
+# Amazon clone
+This is a full stack e-commerce react web application using firebase as backend and stripe for payment processing.
 Note: This react project is a FAKE CLONE.

 Deployed on firebase.